Find Grad Schools

 6 Yearly Graduations

 The 4th most popular school in the country for film majors who are seeking their graduate certificate is University of Oregon.
 Each year, around 21,700 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $12,240 per year, while in-state graduate students, on average, pay $16,659 per year.
+The average in-state tuition for full-time undergraduates is $11,674 per year, while in-state graduate students, on average, pay $16,011 per year.
 During the most recent year for which we have data, 6 people received their graduate certificate in film from UO.
+About 50% of this group were women, and 100% were students from an underrepresented racial-ethnic group.

 #5